2024–present Serbian anti-corruption protests: 15. za 15

-On 15 March, the protest, called "15th for 15" (15. за 15), was held in Belgrade in front of the National Assembly and at Slavija, where fifteen minutes of silence was observed.
-The protest was attended by thousands of students from Belgrade University and other universities, citizens from across the country, and veterans of the 63rd Parachute Brigade.
-Student organizers declared the protest over after claiming bottles and stones were thrown at protesters from the pro-government "Students 2.0" encampment near the Serbian parliament, leading to brief tension between protesters and Gendarmery, without escalation of violence.
-Around the same time, at 7:11 pm, an LRAD was allegedly deployed on peaceful protesters during 15 minutes of silence for the victims of the Novi Sad collapse.
+On 15 March, the "15th for 15" protest (15. за 15), was held in Belgrade in front of the National Assembly and at Slavija.
+The protest was attended by thousands of university students, citizens from across the country ,and veterans of the 63rd Parachute Brigade.
+Student organizers ended the protest after bottles and stones were thrown at protesters from the Students 2.0 encampment near the Serbian parliament, leading to brief yet non-violent tension between protesters and the Gendarmery.
+Around the same time, at 7:11 pm, an LRAD was allegedly deployed on peaceful protesters during a moment of silence for the victims of the Novi Sad collapse.
 The MUP later denied the allegations in spite of video footage of the incident, as did president Vučić, who called for the prosecution of those "lying" and "spreading disinformation".
 The Public Prosecutor's Office in Belgrade did not launch an investigation into use of a sonic weapon, instead issuing a statement claiming no indications of its use, citing reports from the Ministries of Defence and Health.
-The number of protesters present in Belgrade at the protest is disputed: the official government figure provided by MUP was 107,000, an analysis by the Archive of Public Meetings found there were between 275,000 and 325,000 present "with the possibility that the number was even higher," and Božo Prelević, the former MUP minister, estimated there were at least half a million protesters.
+The number of people at the protest is disputed: the official government figure provided by MUP was 107,000, an analysis by the Archive of Public Meetings found there were between 275,000 and 325,000 present "with the possibility that the number was even higher," and Božo Prelević, the former MUP minister, estimated there were at least half a million protesters.

 In its live coverage of the protest, the pro-government television station Informer TV organized a celebration.
 The editor-in-chief of Informer, Dragan J. Vučićević and SNS official, Vladimir Đukanović were present in the studio.
 "There is a special song, can we play it now, on the occasion of this sound cannon.
 It goes like this: "Wind, blow through the liver", Đukanović asked.
-"This one is for the sound cannon", said Vučićević while fulfilling his guest's musical wish.
+"This one is for the sound cannon", said Vučićević while fulfilling his guest's wish.

-On 16 March numerous reports emerged on social media about unusual health symptoms among protesters in Serbia, including dizziness, arrhythmia, hearing loss in one or both ears, and disturbances in pacemakers.
-Many citizens also suffered orthopedic injuries caused by a stampede following the alleged use of a sonic weapon.
+On 16 March, numerous reports emerged on social media about unusual health symptoms among protesters in Serbia, including dizziness, arrhythmia, hearing loss in one or both ears, and disturbances in pacemakers.
+Many citizens also suffered orthopedic injuries caused by the sonic weapon.
 Serbian volleyball player Vanja Grbić initially claimed that his colleague Marko Samardžić had suffered seven heart attacks due to the weapon's effect on his pacemaker but later revised his statement, saying Samardžić had simply fallen ill during the protests.
-All of these concerns led students to organize a protest on March 17 in front of the Emergency Center, demanding the publication of the exact number of people treated after March 15 incident.
+All of these concerns led students to protest on March 17 in front of the Emergency Center, demanding the publication of the exact number of people treated after the March 15 incident.